 There’s even been a quiet subtraction of LDL as a target for treatment in the new guidelines from 2013 AHA/ACC.

 So what’s going on here?
 Is LDL a problem or not?

-When looking at only LDL, then one can find a weak correlation with CVD/CHD.
-But when looking at LDL alongside HDL and triglycerides (TG), it becomes nearly meaningless.
+When looking at only LDL, then one can find a loose correlation with CVD/CHD.
+But when looking at LDL alongside HDL and triglycerides (TG), it becomes substantially less meaningful.
 HDL & TG together are just a far stronger measurement compared to LDL alone.

 Over the last 4 months, I’ve been pinging LDL-lowering experts, organizations, and social media at large for studies showing high LDL is giving high CVD to normal, non-treated people who have high HDL and low triglycerides.
-Can’t find any studies.
-Not one.
+The search has been unsuccessful thus far.
 I even turned it into a hashtag campaign on Twitter: the #LCCholesterolChallenge.
 Or you’ve seen the graphic I’ve posted to help attract attention to the challenge.